yhupaul/momentum/README.md

 # momentum

+I built this simple app with Javasrtipt, HTML, and CSS.
 Mommentum is a todolist website for organizing daliy duties.

-Learning Javascript by Making a Productivity App

 # Screenshots
 ## Homepage